-This guide doesn't pick a winner.
-Instead, it lays out the properties that matter for a store of value, compares Bitcoin and gold on each one, and presents the actual historical performance data.
-You can draw your own conclusions.
+This guide lays out the properties that matter for a store of value, compares Bitcoin and gold on each one, and presents the actual performance data.
+You decide what matters most.

 What Makes a Store of Value

-Before comparing Bitcoin and gold directly, it helps to define what we're actually evaluating.
 A store of value is any asset that maintains its purchasing power over time.
-Not all assets qualify.
+Most assets fail at this.
 The properties that matter most are:

 • Scarcity:Limited supply that can't easily be inflated away